 - What to Bring when Hiking Palm Springs with Kids

 - Joshua Tree National Park with Kids

-The Palm Canyon hike is a popular kid-friendly Palm Springs hike for good reason.
+The Palm Canyon trail is a popular kid-friendly Palm Springs hike for good reason.
 Here are the highlights of the Palm Canyon Trail hike:

 - If you’d like to make the Palm Canyon hike a loop (instead of a there-and-back hike), we recommend taking the Victor Trail back to the parking lot.
-The aerial views of the palm oasis from this hiking trail are excellent.
+The aerial views of the palm oasis from the Victor Trail are excellent.

 - The desert landscape on the Victor Trail is in stark contrast to the lush Palm Canyon.
 Victor Trail is home to thousands of cacti, including some really cool species!

 The kid-friendly Palm Canyon hike leads you through the heart of this huge, amazing palm oasis.
 The Palm Canyon Trail follows the path of the lazy little Palm Canyon Creek flowing gently through the palm tree oasis.
 The cool water from this gentle creek provides life for the hundreds of palm trees which line its shores.

 Your kids will love exploring the shaded areas under the canopy of the palm trees and the along the cooling shores of Palm Canyon Creek.
 This easy, yet beautiful walk is one of the best things to do in Palm Springs with kids on a hot day.
 No wonder it is one of the most popular easy hikes in Palm Springs.

 The huge palm tree oasis effectively ends after about 1.4 miles (2.3km) of walking through the canyon.
 At this stage, most people simply turn back and follow the Palm Canyon trail back to the Agua Caliente Visitor Center (Trading Post).